 Melatonin, a naturally occurring neurohormone, has long been thought to work as a sleeping aid in humans.
 Now there’s some evidence it may be useful for several canine conditions.
 Its sedative properties have been helpful in treating separation anxiety in dogs, as well as stress from noise like fireworks, thunderstorms or other noise phobias.
 According to Linda Aronson, DVM, who published a study in the Journal of the American Veterinary Medical Association, she has seen successful results in about 80 percent of canine patients treated with melatonin.
-Other evidence suggests that melatonin successfully treats some forms of hair loss in dogs (canine alopecia).

 Is Melatonin Safe for My Dog?